7erhii/Weather-App/README.md

 OpenWeatherAPI
 Accomplishments:

-Created pixel-perfect layout based on the Figma design - link to Figma Integrated 2 requests for obtaining specific data Utilized Pug for templating and SCSS for styles Implemented and configured TypeScript, covering my code with types.
+Created pixel-perfect layout based on the Figma design Integrated 2 requests for obtaining specific data Utilized Pug for templating and SCSS for styles Implemented and configured TypeScript, covering my code with types.